-4.1.
-Communication between two Processes
+4.1 Communication between Two Processes

-As described above, CollabRunJava has to start two processes to provide functionality to the dynamic modify-observe mode.
+As described above, CollabRunJava has to start two processes to provide functionality to the runtime-evolution mode.
 The main process contains CollabRunJava, user defined classes and objects, applications and collaboration package.
 It is responsible for code editing, compiling, interpreting, object and class operation and collaboration among all clients.
-The debugger process is slimmer, as it only contains a remote debugger, which makes a remote debugging connection to the main process when the dynamic modify-observe mode is activated.
+The debugger process is slimmer, as it only contains a remote debugger, which makes a remote debugging connection to the main process when the runtime-evolution mode is activated.